Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ## Manual, Item-level Audio Quality Control Workflow

+### Overview
 The following workflow describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.

 For this workflow, you will need access to:

->the asset's Filemaker record.
+•	the asset's Filemaker record.
->the asset's photo documentation.
+•	the asset's photo documentation.
->the asset's preservation master(s).
+•	the asset's preservation master(s).
->the asset's presentaion (access) master.
+•	the asset's presentaion (access) master.
->Adobe Audition CC, or comparable digital audio workstation
+•	Adobe Audition CC, or comparable digital audio workstation

 The Digital Audio Workstation (DAW) illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11